Empires and city-states

 Most of the time there have been larger empires.
 In the Bronze Age, it was the Akkadians.
 Then in the Iron Age there were a lot more and bigger empires.
 These empires include the Assyrians, the Persians, the Parthians, and the Sassanians.
 In the early Middle Ages, the big empire was the Islamic Empire.
 Later came the Ottoman Empire and the Safavid Empire.
 Around the edges, however, there have always been communities of nomads.
 Nomads like the Arabs and the Scythians were not part of these empires.

 A governor for each province

-Within these empires, the king split the land up into smaller provinces, each ruled by a governor appointed by the king.
-The king took care of some things directly.
-The Persian king, for instance, built good roads all over his empire so that people would be able to travel more easily.
-The governors took care of other things, like collecting taxes.
+Within these empires, the ruler split the land up into smaller provinces.
+A governor appointed by the ruler controlled each of these provinces.
+The ruler took care of some things directly.
+The Persian king, for instance, built good roads all over his empire.
+Then people could travel more easily.
+He established a good messenger service to carry messages quickly.
+And he fought off invasions.
+The governors took care of other things, like collecting taxes and hearing court cases.

 Learn by doing: which government (federal, state, or city) takes care of which things in your country?